- What is an Astronomy Holiday

 Dr John Mason

-Our tours are accompanied by our astronomy expert Dr John Mason.
+Many of our tours are accompanied by astronomy expert Dr John Mason.
 An applied physicist by profession, John has been actively involved in science for over 30 years, with astronomy, astrophysics and space technology as his main areas of expertise.
 He was a Visiting Lecturer at Imperial College, London until 1986, and has lectured at several colleges within the University of London.
 He is currently Principal Lecturer at the South Downs Planetarium and Science Centre in Chichester.

 - Former President of the British Astronomical Association